Nicotine USP Solution

 Some people maybe saying: Are you mad Jonathan!
 Isn't Nicotine carcinogenic?

 Well I haven't dived really deep into the science on this yet but the consensus seems to be that it isn't.
-It's the other ingredients that in tobacco products products that are really carcinogenic.
+It's the other ingredients in tobacco products products that are really carcinogenic.
 Nonetheless, while using it I stepped up my consumption of other supplements that scavenge free radicals and fight cancer; L-Theanine, green tea and ALCAR.